afnleaf/knowbase2/economics/fms.md

     Decision_Time = time_to_evaluate_options
 ```

-- Basic needs markets entangle with labor markets
-- Decommodification in one sector affects all entangled sectors
+Basic needs markets entangle with labor markets and commodity markets.
+Decommodification in one sector affects all entangled sectors.

 ## Minimally Sufficient Structure
 The pareto optimal point of freedom and economic outcomes.

-Structure enables freedom
+Structure enables freedom:
 - simple rules create predictable frameworks
 - measurable outcomes allow for optimization
 - basic guarantees enable voluntary participation

-Excessive control restricts freedom
+Excessive control restricts freedom:
 - over-regulation creates rigidity
 - central planning cannot overcome inefficiency
 - bureaucracy stifles innovation

 Good rules are:
-- simple, easy to understand
+- simple: easy to understand
 - universally applicable
-- foundational, support the structure, not restrict it
+- foundational: support the structure, not restrict it
-- measurable, outcomes can easily be evaluated for their effectiveness
+- measurable: outcomes can easily be evaluated for their effectiveness

 A functional system has:
 - predictable outcome, defined behavior that can be expected